rahogaboom/rdx/README.md

  *     The MKRdxPat class allows the allocation of a fixed sized contiguous data store that holds data nodes
  *     of an arbitrary structure that may be accessed with any number of keys of any size with the PATRICIA
  *     (Practical Algorithm To Retrieve Information Coded In Alphanumeric)(1,2,3) fast search algorithm.
- *     MKRdxPat is particularly suited to applications the require complex data structures be contiguously
+ *     MKRdxPat is particularly suited to applications that require complex data structures be contiguously
  *     stored and accessed with an algorithm of known fast character with any of several possible keys,
  *     either singly of several simultaneously.
  *